This article has links to products and services we love, which we may make commission from.

 - Castle of Mey visitor attraction

-- Dornoch Castle Hotel which you can stay in
+- Dornoch Castle Hotel, where you can stay

 - Mansfield Castle